datafolklabs/cement/README.md

 Cement CLI Application Framework for Python
 ===========================================

+*NOTE: 2.1.x is the development version of Cement.
+Please use 2.0.x in production.*

 Cement is an advanced CLI Application Framework for Python.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex command line applications as well as support rapid development needs without